-Before talking about opium in Vietnamese history, let’s take a moment to look at some big events in opium history around the world.
-In the West, opium was widely used as a painkiller in the 18th century, then in 1804 morphine was successfully isolated from opium and in 1898 came the birth of heroin.
-An excessive number of addicts was first seen in the American Civil War (1861 – 1865), and this event started to raise public concern for the widespread employment of opium.
-As for the East, China recorded the introduction of opium smoking in the 17th century, which then spread rapidly and was met with a serious crackdown by the government.
+In the West, opium was widely used as a painkiller in the 18th century.
+In 1804, morphine was successfully isolated from opium, and in 1898 came the birth of heroin.
+An excessive number of addicts was first seen in the American Civil War (1861 – 1865), which raised public concern for its widespread.
+As for the East, China recorded the introduction of opium smoking in the 17th century.

-However, the 18th century saw the rise of opium again in China when European traders noticed the potential opium market in China and used opium as an exchange for the desirable Chinese tea and silk.
-Chinese defeat in the Opium Wars in 1858 couldn’t help the situation and only until 1949 a far-reaching crackdown by the Communist Government started to gain success.
-Lastly, we cannot help but mention the Golden Triangle, the massive producer and trader of opium in the late 20th century.
-This notorious region consisting of Myanmar, Laos, and Thailand was the world’s leader in opium planting and producing during the mid-1990s and contributed to the surge in the illegal opium trade in Southeast Asia between the 1960s and 1970s.
+The Golden Triangle was another massive producer and trader of opium in the late 20th century.
+This notorious region consisting of Myanmar, Laos, and Thailand was the world’s leader in opium planting and production.
+Furthermore, it contributed to the surge in the illegal opium trade in Southeast Asia between the 1960s and 1970s.

-Learn more about French Quarter in Ho Chi Minh City.
+Learn more about the French Quarter in Ho Chi Minh City.

-The French were free to establish ports and produced opium in Vietnam for it to be sold within the country and to China.
-Opium was produced across the country from North to South with the largest production in Saigon.
-A factory was built in 1861 by French traders at what is now an alley of a few restaurants at 74 Hai Ba Trung, District 1, Ho Chi Minh City.
-Opium plants were not very productive in Vietnam, so the main materials for these factories, especially the one at Hai Ba Trung, came from India.
-Opium products were later governed by the French government, taxed at 10% and retailed by Chinese merchants.
+The colonizers were able to produce opium in Vietnam and then sell it within the country and to China.
+Opium production scattered across the country, with the largest output in Saigon.
+In 1861, the French traders built the infamous factory at what is now an alley at 74 Hai Ba Trung, District 1 in Ho Chi Minh City.
+The primary materials for these factories, especially the one at Hai Ba Trung, came from India.
+Opium products were later governed by the French government, taxed at 10%, and retailed by Chinese merchants.

 Inside the refinery, workers in the process of producing opium products

-This “business model” – buying raw Indian resin and refining it at the Saigon opium refinery to create smoker-friendly opium - proved to be a successful idea of Governor-General Doumer, under whose direction opium revenues made up about one-third of the colonial government income, from 1882 to the 1910s.
+This “business model” – buying raw Indian resin and refining it at Saigon (Ho Chi Minh City’s former name) proved to be a successful business idea of Governor-General Doumer.
+Under his direction, opium revenues made up about one-third of the colonial government income, from 1882 to the 1910s.

-Opium addiction became a serious problem in Vietnamese society at the time, especially among the wealthy Vietnamese elite.
-A significant proportion of the native elite got addicted to the expensive opium, became less competent in their jobs of tax collection and local administrative tasks, grew more corrupt and thus contributed to the deteriorating state of their own country.
-Not only the rich but also countless miners, plantation workers and urban laborers got into the vicious circles of opium addiction - a depressing picture of a weakened society suffered at the hands of greed.
+Opium addiction became a severe problem in Vietnamese society at the time, especially among the wealthy Vietnamese elite.
+A significant proportion of the native elite got addicted, became more corrupt, and thus, further deteriorated the state of their own country.
+Not only the rich but also countless miners, plantation workers, and urban laborers got into the vicious circles of opium addiction.
+As a result, this was a depressing picture of a weakened society suffering at the hands of greed.

-At the location of the old opium factory (74 Hai Ba Trung, District 1, Ho Chi Minh City) is now an alley called the Refinery with a few restaurants inside
+The old opium factory (74 Hai Ba Trung, District 1, Ho Chi Minh City) is now an alley with a few restaurants inside

-Opium, morphine, heroin, all the addictive fatal guilty pleasures that should only be restricted to medical use with utmost prudence, first became a major social problem in Vietnam during the French colonial period.
+Opium, morphine, heroin, and all the addictive, fatal guilty pleasures first became a major social problem in Vietnam during the French colonial period.
 Now that peace has long been around for the Vietnamese, opium trafficking is still an issue to be tackled with sweat and tears by the country’s security forces, as is the case with any other society.
-Anyway, if you fancy getting a feel of the old opium refinery in Vietnam, come and drop by 74 Hai Ba Trung Street, District 1, Ho Chi Minh City for an intriguing visit.
+If you fancy getting a feel of opium in Vietnam history, drop by 74 Hai Ba Trung Street, District 1, Ho Chi Minh City, for an intriguing visit.